 Here are most common reasons why dogs dig:

-- To keep himself entertained.
-This is the most common reasons why household dogs dig.
-You are likely to see that your dog is enjoying the process and that he in doing it for no apparent reason.
+- Boredom.
+This is the most common reason why household dogs dig.
+You are likely to see that your dog is enjoying the process and that they are doing it for no apparent reason.

 - To hunt.
-A dog can literally try to dig prey animals, such as rats and moles, out of your yard, or he can instinctively dig holes in an empty location.
+A dog can literally try to dig a prey burrowing animal, such as a rat and mole out of your yard.
+They instinctively dig holes in an empty location.
 This behavior is very common for hunting breeds.

 - To bury food.
-If there is a food left over, it must be preserved and hidden, which is done by burying it.
+If there is any food left over, it must be preserved and hidden.
+This is done by burying it.
 In this case, you will notice that your dog is trying to cover a treat in the hole.

 - To escape.
-In this case you are likely to see your dog digging around the perimeter, under the fence or near the gates.
-We are not going to focus on digging to escape here, because digging is not your dog’s main problem.
-Solve your dogs urge to escape, and the digging will also disappear.
+In this case you are likely to see your dog digging around the perimeter of your yard.
+Areas to watch are under the fence or near the gates.
+We aren’t going to focus on digging to escape in this article because digging is not your dog’s main problem in this specific case.
+If you solve your dogs urge to escape, the digging will also disappear.

 - To cool off.
 In this case you are likely to see that your dog sleeps in the pit afterwards.
-Try to provide an appropriate place to cool.
-Create a shaded area, provide a small garden pool or bowl of water, buy a dog house, or keep your dog inside during mid-day when the air is the hottest.
+To solve this, try to provide an appropriate place to cool off.
+Create a shaded area, provide a small garden pool or bowl of water, buy a dog house, or keep your dog inside during the hottest times of the day.

-Okay, now that you know why dogs dig, you are ready to stop this behavior.
-What’s below mainly applies to a dog digging for fun, exploration and hunting, but some of the tips may also apply to other causes.
+Now that you know why dogs dig, you are ready to stop this destructive behavior.
+What’s below mainly applies to a dog digging for fun, exploration, and hunting.
+Some of the tips may also apply to other causes.

 1. Understand that digging is a natural behavior of a dog

-Unlike certain behavior problems, digging is completely normal for dogs, though not always welcomed by humans.
-Instead of trying to train your dog not to dig, you should try to focus his energy on something else.
-And by that we mean:
+Unlike certain behavior problems, digging is completely normal for dogs.
+Instead of trying to train your dog not to dig, you should try to focus their energy on something else.
+By this we mean: